mobillium/Android-Guidelines/ui-guideline.md

 <a name="splash_screen"></a>
 ## Designing the Smooth Splash Screen

-Splash Screen is the first screen visible to the user when the application's launched.
+Splash Screen is the first screen visible to the user when the application is launched.

 We don't have any Splash Mechanism on Android before the API 31, There is a white screen, or UI lag on most of the apps when they try to Render the Splash Screen.
 But we think that the Splash screen should be fast, smooth, and lightweight.
 So, the idea is it should be fast and the reason for the UI lag is rendering the Splash XML view.
 So, what we are doing is we are not using anything that extends from the View, also we are not setting any layout to the Splash Activity.